vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

 SLAAC

-- Stands for **STATELESS ADDRESS AUTO-Cấu hình**
+- Stands for **STATELESS ADDRESS AUTO-Configuration**
 - HOSTS use the RS / RA messages to learn the IPv6 Prefix of the LOCAL LINK (ie: 2000:db8:: /64) and then automatically generate an IPv6 Address
 - Using the `ipv6 address prefix / prefix-length eui-64` Lệnh, you need to manually enter the prefix
 - Using the `ipv6 address autoconfig` Lệnh, you DON’T need to enter the prefix.
 The device uses NDP to learn the prefix used on the local link
-- The device will use EUI-64 to generate the Giao diện ID or it will be randomly generated (depending on the device / maker)
+- The device will use EUI-64 to generate the Interface ID or it will be randomly generated (depending on the device / maker)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e1cc9b26-1a81-48fb-8538-77f97d456eff)